Ircama/osm-carto-tutorials/pages/15_docker-kosmtik.md

 [Configure a swap](../kosmtik-ubuntu-setup/#configure-a-swap).

+Notice that a swap is necessary if the RAM is lower than 4 GB.

 ### Install Docker

 The documentation in [DOCKER.md](https://github.com/gravitystorm/openstreetmap-carto/blob/master/DOCKER.md) describes how to run OpenStreetMap Carto with Docker.
 Check it before starting installation.

 You need *docker-compose*, which can be installed from package through: